historians claim that U.S. President Franklin D. Roosevelt never wanted war

 their obligations, do anything of this sort but that we could.”

 Presented with a possibility to save the peace in Europe, President Roosevelt

 Chamberlain’s desperate plea out of hand.
 With Roosevelt’s

 Chamberlain stated: “The futility of it all

 that will mean the destruction of all Europe.”

-U.S. President Franklin Roosevelt and his advisers played a crucial role in planning
+President Franklin Roosevelt and his advisers played a crucial role in planning

 and instigating World War II.
 This is proven by the secret Polish documents as well

 Allied leaders who corroborate the contents of the Polish documents.

 Count Jerzy Potocki to Polish Foreign Minister in Warsaw, The German White Paper: Full Text of the Polish Documents Issued